Chapter 30 : Year 3: May 2nd, 2001

 Ignoring Bill’s muttering about treating Victoire like a possession, Charlie then threw her up in the air and caught her again to the sound of nervous exclamations from Fleur’s direction and frisky laughter from Victoire’s.

 “Do you know what?”
 Charlie said, sitting down on one of the kitchen chairs and placing the little girl on his lap.
 “I’ve got something special for my favourite goddaughter on her birthday… a tickle attack!”

 Victoire whooped and giggled, trying to escape his arms, as he began tickling her.
 When he finally stopped, she threw her arms around his neck.

 “Chali, Chali,” she said in a tone that an old woman would use when talking to a child, which most of her relatives, Fred included, found both adorable and hilarious.
 “Miss you.”

 “I’ve missed you too, little one,” Charlie answered.
 “Every day.”

 “So why don’t you move back home, then?” asked Mrs Weasley quickly.
 “You’re almost thirty, you know.
 Isn’t it time you settled down with a nice girl and started your own family?
 Sure, this whole dragon adventure has been exciting, but don’t you feel like you’ve grown out of it yet?”

-Fred knew what Charlie’s answer would be before he had said it; their mother may still have been in denial, and she may still not understand why he had moved so far away from them, but the dragon thing was more than just a silly adventure that Charlie would grow out of one day.
+Fred knew what Charlie’s answer would be before he had said it; their mother may still have been in denial, and she may still not have understood why he had moved so far away from them, but the dragon thing was more than just a silly adventure that Charlie would grow out of one day.
 It was his life, and he loved it.
-Frankly, Fred thought, their mother should just be thankful that Bill had moved back to England and leave it at that.
+Frankly, Fred thought, their mother should just be thankful that at least Bill had moved back to England and leave it at that.

 “Nope, I’ll never give up on dragons,” Charlie said and put Victoire, who was too restless to remain still on his lap, down on the floor.
 “I thought you knew that, Mum.”